kalind789/NBA_MVP_DPOY/README.md

   - **Random Forest**
 - Used error metric average precision to see how many of the top 5 were predicted correctly.
 - Evaluation metrics include accuracy, precision, recall, and ROC curves for assessing model performance.

+## 🚧 In the Works
+- **DPOY Predictor**: A similar model for predicting the NBA Defensive Player of the Year award is currently being developed.
+This model will focus on defensive statistics such as blocks, steals, and opponent shooting percentages.